 As China's economy expands, so do its labor rates, putting some American MROs in a position to compete pretty favorably against the Chinese, which was not the case five years ago, says Ken Aso, associate partner at Oliver Wyman.
 The money is in the engines; powerplants represent 46% of all MRO spending, according to TeamSAI.
 While airframe maintenance costs break down to about 70% labor and 30% material, engine MRO is the opposite—70% material and 30% labor.

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "American MROs Seen As Competition To China".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "American MROs Seen As Competition To China".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.